MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-get-started-portal.md

 ---
-title: Quickstart - Create registry in portal
+title: Quickstart - Create Registry in Portal
-description: Quickly learn to create a private Azure container registry using the Azure portal.
+description: Quickly learn to create a private Azure container registry using the Azure portal, push a container image, and pull and run the image from the registry.
 author: tejaswikolli-web
 ms.author: tejaswikolli
 ms.date: 10/31/2023